TanStack/router/docs/framework/react/guide/creating-a-router.md

 You'll probably notice quickly that the `Router` constructor requires a `routeTree` option.
 This is the route tree that the router will use to match routes and render components.

-Whether you used [file-based routing](./guide/route-trees) or [code-based routing](./guide/code-based-routing), you'll need to pass your route tree to the `Router` constructor:
+Whether you used [file-based routing](./guide/route-trees) or [code-based routing](./guide/code-based-routing), you'll need to pass your route tree to the `createRouter` function:

 ### Filesystem Route Tree